lame-impala/secret_parameter/README.md

   .mac_length(16)
   .build
 ```
-Naturally, HMAC truncated this way provides less security than full length one and should be used judiciously.
+Naturally, an HMAC tag truncated this way provides less security than full length one and should be used judiciously.

 #### License
 This project is licensed under the terms of the MIT license.